 A urine P:C ratio test generally takes about 30 to 40 minutes to complete.

 Whether a urine P:C ratio test is painful or not depends on the method by which urine is obtained.
-Catheterization is "uncomfortable" in most pets although many male pets tolerate the procedure well.
+Catheterization is “uncomfortable” in most dogs although many male dogs tolerate the procedure well.
 Females are more difficult to catheterize due to the anatomical location of their urethra.

 If urine is obtained by cystocentesis, the needle insertion through the skin can be associated with brief pain, just as any injection.